The 2014 Dartmouth Tuck tips are now available. Click here to check them out!

 This question reflects the importance Tuck, like many MBA programs, places on leadership.

 The question asks you to reveal strengths and weaknesses.
 The first is fun and should be relatively easy.
 However we all cringe at the idea of revealing weaknesses, especially in a situation where you want to impress — like now.
-Nonetheless, resist that nasty impulse.
+Nonetheless, resist that nasty impulse to write something fluffy and meaningless.
 Don’t even think about a phony weakness.
 The adcom will see right through it.
 Reveal a weakness that hopefully you can show yourself addressing in this leadership experience or through another later experience.
 Don’t dwell on the weakness, but do include it.

 3. Describe a circumstance in your life in which you faced adversity, failure, or setback.
 What actions did you take as a result and what did you learn from this experience?

 Think resilience.
 Picking yourself up and moving on, better and stronger than you were before.
 That’s what you want to portray and convey in this essay.
-What happened, how did you react, and what did you learn as a result. ( You may also be interested in a video on this subject for a related HBS question, Setbacks and Resilience.
+What happened, how did you react, and what did you learn as a result. ( You may also be interested in a video on this subject from an old, but related HBS question, Setbacks and Resilience.